 - This event has two rounds: preliminary and final presentation (speech) round.
 If there are less than 15 competitors registered, the presentation component will proceed directly to the final presentation round. - Preliminary Presentation Information: The Speech - Presentation Time: 5 minutes (one-minute warning) - The presentation is judged at the NLC.
 Preliminary presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - The speech must be of a business nature and must be developed from one or more of the FBLA goals. - \circ $\;$ When delivering the speech, competitors may use notes prepared before the event. - No other reference materials such as visual aids, props, handouts or electronic devices may be brought to or used during the event. - Final Presentation Information - Presentation Time: 5 minutes (one-minute warning) - An equal number of competitors from each section in the preliminary round will advance to the final round. - Final presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - The speech must be of a business nature and must be developed from one or more of the FBLA goals.
+The presentation will take place in a large, open area. - Competitors are randomly assigned to sections. - When delivering the speech, competitors may use notes prepared before the event. - No other reference materials such as visual aids, props, handouts or electronic devices may be brought to or used during the event. - Final Presentation Information - Presentation Time: 5 minutes (one-minute warning) - An equal number of top scoring competitors from each section in the preliminary round will advance to the final round. - Final presentations are not open to conference attendees.
+The presentation will take place in a large, open area. - When delivering the speech, competitors may use notes prepared before the event. - No other reference materials such as visual aids, props, handouts or electronic devices may be brought to or used during the event.